 Children who struggle with poor fine motor skills are given a broad resource base to use in order to help them to develop these skills.
 They are also encouraged to work on a larger scale initially, decreasing in scale as they acquire greater control.
 There are a variety of different sized scissors available for children when cutting.

-To make lesson content as accessible as possible information is both visual and verbal.
+To make lesson content as accessible as possible, information is both visual and verbal.
 Time is given for discussion and sharing of ideas, plus key vocabulary is clearly displayed and referred to repeatedly throughout the lesson.

-Teachers’ model processes step by step to ensure a greater level of understanding, this is particularly effective if the children complete the tasks practically alongside the teacher.
+Teachers’ model processes step by step to ensure a greater level of understanding, this is effective when children complete the tasks practically alongside the teacher.
 Children with sensory needs have these taken into consideration and adaptations are made to the lesson if necessary for specific individuals.
 Adult support is made available for those children who need it as they work as part of a group or individually.